-The Siberian Tiger, also know as Amur Tiger, is the largest tiger specie, found in the Russian Far East, Northeast China, and possibly North Korea.
+The Siberian Tiger, also known as Amur Tiger, is the largest tiger species, found in the Russian Far East, Northeast China, and possibly North Korea.
 We have listed down complete Siberian Tiger Facts for Kids that will help you in learning all about Siberian Tigers.
-You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators and many other interesting facts about Siberian Tigers.
+You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators, and many other interesting facts about Siberian Tigers.

 Siberian Tiger Facts For Kids

 - The Siberian tiger refers to a population of the subspecies Panthera tigris tigris.

 - It is indigenous to Russian Far East, Northeast China, and North Korea.